 - 13.1 The group leader is responsible for deciding actions in the case of an accident and/or incident.
 They should use professional judgement in these circumstances.
-This may require the leader to challenge the decision of contractors and activity leaders, for example if an activity appears too dangerous. - 13.2 Where such an occurrence happens in a small group supervised by another teacher, that teacher is responsible until the group leader is contacted which must happen as soon as possible. - 13.3 Mobile phone numbers should be provided before the trip. - 13.4 Emergency phone numbers should be provided to staff before the trip. - 13.5 Check for allergies on the pupil medical list that should be carried at all times. - 13.6 Make sure that the staff know about medical procedures (e.g. payment will need to be made for doctor or hospital treatment and receipts asked for). - 13.7 Medical insurance documents should always be available both on trips and back at the hotel. - 13.8 A first aid kit should be carried at all times. - 13.9 An identified member of staff should carry this and be responsible for administering emergency First Aid. - 13.10 Pupils are responsible for their own medication unless parents have asked otherwise. - 13.11 In the event of an emergency: - Decide whether hospital or doctor should be contacted.
+This may require the leader to challenge the decision of contractors and activity leaders, for example if an activity appears too dangerous. - 13.2 Where such an occurrence happens in a small group supervised by another teacher, that teacher is responsible until the group leader is contacted which must happen as soon as possible. - 13.3 Mobile phone numbers should be provided before the trip. - 13.4 Emergency phone numbers should be provided to staff before the trip. - 13.5 Check for allergies on the pupil/student medical list that should be carried at all times. - 13.6 Make sure that the staff know about medical procedures (e.g. payment will need to be made for doctor or hospital treatment and receipts asked for). - 13.7 Medical insurance documents should always be available both on trips and back at the hotel. - 13.8 A first aid kit should be carried at all times. - 13.9 An identified member of staff should carry this and be responsible for administering emergency First Aid. - 13.10 Pupils/students are responsible for their own prescribed Auto injectors and inhalers unless parents have asked otherwise.
+All other medication is stored by the school.

+13.11 In the event of an emergency:

-- The group leader will inform the EVC or a member of SLT if they are unavailable. - The EVC, Vice Principal or another member of the SLT will contact the parents. - In an emergency, avoid pupils using mobile phones, until School and parents have been contacted to avoid wrong information being passed on and causing unnecessary panic. - Ensure procedures are in place to keep the rest of the party safe and supervised.
+- Decide whether hospital or doctor should be contacted. - The group leader will inform the EVC or a member of SLT if they are unavailable. - The EVC, Vice Principal or another member of the SLT will contact the parents/carers. - In an emergency, avoid pupils/students using mobile phones, until School and parents/carers have been contacted to avoid wrong information being passed on and causing unnecessary panic. - Ensure procedures are in place to keep the rest of the party safe and supervised.